TL;DR

 1. First, log in to your account and navigate to Marketplace.

 2. Find and click the “Create New Listing” button on the left menu.
-It’s your gateway to the Marketplace sales.
+It’s your gateway to Marketplace sales.

 3. Then, it’s time to pick your listing type, which you can choose based on your products.